mydobie/simple-react-app/GETTING_STARTED/README.md

     - `/src/scss/index.scss` => List of Bootstrap includes.
 Disable any scss for Bootstrap features that are not in use
   - `/src/App.jsx` => Contains any items that should be on all "pages" including header and footers
   - `/src/AppNavBar.jsx` => Main navigation bar for the entire application
-  - `/src/AppRouteNames.js` => Lists all the routes so they can imported into both the AppRoutes and AppNavBar files.
   - `/src/AppRoutes.jsx` => Contains the routing for the entire application
   - `/src/index.jsx` => File that inserts React application into the HTML.
 This normally doesn't need to be modified
   - `/src/feature-flags.config.js` => File that contains feature flags and configuration